jamesrwhite/minicron/README.md

 Background
 -----------

-I'm developing minicron as part of my dissertation at university, I need to have a version of it hand it by mid may but I plan to continue development after that date.
+I'm developing minicron as part of my dissertation at university, I need to have a release of it hand it by May 16th but I plan to continue development after that.

 Goals
 ------